jungr-ait/AnotherSerialDataVisualization/README.md

  to the buffer in the IDataSink, which is our DataPlotter, creating the figure.

 - format_str: scanf string to parsed
+- usetimestamp: specifies if the first element in <format_str> is a timestamp (x-axis)
 - title: title of the figure
 - legend: how the axis should be labeled
 - max_sample: reduces the number of samples in the figure, dropping oldest ones